apereo/cas/docs/cas-server-documentation/release_notes/RC5.md

 This is potentially a breaking change.
 Make sure to review your build's dependencies and adjust modules to restore functionality.
 </p></div>

+### SAML2 Delegated Authentication Metadata

+CAS is now able to store and manage its SAML2 service provider metadata via [Amazon S3 buckets](../integration/Delegate-Authentication-SAML-Metadata.html).
+This feature is relevant only when [SAML2 delegated authentication](../integration/Delegate-Authentication-SAML.html) is turned on.

 ## Other Stuff

 - [Simple Multifactor Authentication](../mfa/Simple-Multifactor-Authentication.html) may prompt the user to proceed to account registration, when no contact information is found.